jsay/geoInd/ReproPaper.md

     psR2  0.4629  0.4968  0.6132  0.636  0.6606  0.6982  0.7236

-<a id="orgd69da65"></a>
+<a id="orga7e5815"></a>

 ## Omitted variable

-Bootstrapped statistics for omitted variables, not reported in the working paper, mentioned at p.XX.
+Bootstrapped statistics for omitted variables, reported in Table 5 in Appendix p.43 of the Working Paper.

 ```R
 library(lmtest) ; library(sandwich) ; library(sure) ; library(ggplot2)